-OTHER PHYSICAL PRACTICE TECHNIQUES
+OTHER PRACTICE TECHNIQUES

 Playing along with a recording is another very good way to reinforce our learning of a piece of music.
-It’s a little like learning to walk while holding someones hand, learing to ride a bike with the two extra lateral safety wheels to stop us falling, or like shadowing someone in their job to learn how to do it.
-Or like reproducing a great painting by colouring in a “paint-by-numbers” template!
+It’s a little like learning to walk while holding someones hand, learing to ride a bike with the two extra lateral safety wheels to stop us falling, or like shadowing someone in their job in order to learn how to do it.
+It is also like reproducing a great painting by colouring in a “paint-by-numbers” template!
 When playing along with a recording, not only are we “guided” in our own part, but also we can hear all the other voices as we are playing, which helps us to hear how our part fits in with all the rest.
 A very pleasant and painless way to get to know a new piece of music, for anybody who is not particularly worried about playing their own personal interpretation would be to follow the following progression of increasing independence (autonomy):

 - play along with a recording